Select projects and collaborations

 Oral History Committee Chair, 2017-2018

 In addition to recognizing past Black Milwaukee freedom fighters, archivists supported MOM50’s drive to re-ignite democratic engagement around issues of racial injustice from the grassroots.
 The oral history committee’s second harvest, for instance, partnered with the Wisconsin ACLU Youth Social Justice forum to record stories from contemporary activists alongside veterans of Milwaukee’s Black freedom struggle.
-This collection of oral histories is being cataloged by Wisconsin Historical Society and made available for online access, research, and educational use.
-Copies are being shared with all participating institutions.
+The collection was cataloged by Wisconsin Historical Society and is available for research and educational use.

 Transforming Justice: Action Research from the Ground-Up